Kuanhao-Chao/Kuanhao-Chao.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Taiwan, National Taiwan University, 2016 - 2021
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Exchange in Australia, The Australian National University, 2019-2020

-Work experience
+Internship experience
 ======
-* Summer 2015: Research Assistant
+* Summer Research intern (Jul.
+2018 - Aug.
+2018)
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
+  * Institute of Information Science, Academia Sinica
-  * Supervisor: Professor Hub
+  * Supervisor: Prof. Huai-Kuang Tsai
+  * I tried to find tandem repeat binding sites of lncRNA and double-stranded DNA by comparing real experiment data to software predicted results.
+  * I learned how to systematically analyze biological data

+* Software Engineer Winter Intern (Jan.
+2018)
+  * Institute for Information Industry
+  * I wrote Apache Spark code to analyze business data based on methods in an article.
+  * The team was building a system to find insiders in the company by using machine learning approach.
+I was responsible for data preprocessing and visualization.

 Skills
 ======
-* Skill 1
+* Programming Languag 1
+  * Python
+  * R
+  * Java
+  * C/C++
-* Skill 2
+* Programming Skill
+  * Django/Flask
+  * Git
-  * Sub-skill 2.1
+  * R package
-  * Sub-skill 2.2
+  * Android App
-  * Sub-skill 2.3
+  * Web Development
-* Skill 3
+  * Unity Game

 Publications
 ======
   <ul>{% for post in site.publications %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

 Talks
 ======
   <ul>{% for post in site.talks %}
     {% include archive-single-talk-cv.html %}
   {% endfor %}</ul>

 Teaching
 ======
   <ul>{% for post in site.teaching %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

 Service and leadership
 ======
 * Currently signed in to 43 different slack teams